Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 ## Scope

 The replicated code is used to and adjusted to make it more efficient.
-Three factors are researched that affect the efficiency of the network:
+Four factors are researched that affect the efficiency of the network:
 Varying the input crop size,
+Early stopping,
 Varying the number of 3D Convolutions,
 Pruning the network.
 These factors are adjusted and the performance and training times are compared.